photography by Kevin Ocampo

 photography by Cassie K Rusnak

-Mike Cooper has been the Resident Technical Director and videographer for The Space Upstairs since the beginning, and has worked alongside director Pearlann Porter for over sixteen years, including The Pillow Project's Twenty Eighty-Four, Paper Memory and Backlit in a Whole New D. In this role he also developed Luminography, an original projection methodology that creates sensational and psychedelic imagery from nothing but a live video feed, no computers or filters necessary.
+Mike Cooper has been a Resident Artist at The Space Upstairs since the beginning, and has worked alongside director Pearlann Porter for over 19 years, including The Pillow Project's Twenty Eighty-Four, Paper Memory and Backlit in a Whole New D. In this role he also developed Luminography, an original projection methodology that creates sensational and psychedelic imagery from nothing but a live video feed, no computers or filters necessary.
 Outside of The Space, he has worked with local artists and musicians such as slowdanger and Kaylin Horgan, as well as the Andy Warhol Museum and Carnegie Science Center.

 photography by Abby Gleason